 Familiar can be uncomfortable and even painful, but our subconscious minds prefer the status quo any day to the unknown.

-Our egos, or protective personalities, as my amazing teacher Dr. Sue Morter calls them, have the awareness levels of children immersed in tantrums.
+Our egos are standing guard to protect us, but they have the awareness levels of children immersed in tantrums.
 And yet, we often unconsciously put them behind the wheels of our lives.